adjust/android_sdk/doc/english/non_play.md

 ### <a id="imei-plugin"></a>IMEI plugin

+For specific markets, IMEI and MEID can be used for attribution on Android.
+In order to use this feature, please complete the [required steps][imei_doc] within your Adjust Dashboard and then use this plugin.

-You can use the IMEI plugin to have the Adjust SDK additionally read the IMEI and MEID values of a device.
+This IMEI plugin respects the [behavior of the Adjust Android SDK][gps_adid] in terms of device ID reading **while additionally** allowing the Adjust Android SDK to read the IMEI and MEID values of a device.

 If you are using Maven, add the following to your `build.gradle` file: